This page contains affiliate links. Please read our disclosure for more info.

 58) The Carry-On Traveller: The Ultimate Guide to Packing Light – My book about how to pack light and travel with just carry-on luggage even if you are travelling indefinitely.

 59) Travel Insurance– Finding travel insurance as a digital nomad is complicated as many companies require a return ticket home and won’t allow you to renew while you are abroad.
-True Traveller and World Nomads are the best insurance we’ve found for digital nomads.
-True Traveller is ideal for UK and EU citizens and is what we use as it’s cheaper, and the well respected World Nomads is the best option for other nationalities.
+True Traveller and SafetyWing are the best insurance we’ve found for digital nomads.
+True Traveller is ideal for UK and EU citizens and is what we use as it’s cheaper, and Safetywing is the best option for other nationalities.

 60) Relative’s Address – It’s impossible to get by without an address and we are very grateful to Simon’s mum and stepdad who scan and send us our post and deposit the occasional cheque.
 Before you leave make sure you switch to online bank statements to reduce the amount of post your friend or relative has to deal with.